lawtj/safe/README.md

 # safe

-First export raw data, no labels, save as 'safeeval.csv'.
+First export raw data, no labels, save as 'safeeval-nolabels.csv'.
+Copy the header row.

-Then export with labels, copy the labels
+Then export with labels, replace the header row with nolabels, save as 'safeeval.csv'